PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 19:35:09
+Last updated: 2024-04-02 19:35:42
-Random Quote: He who knows that enough is enough will always have enough. - Laozi
+Random Quote: Applause is a receipt, not a bill. - Dale Carnegie